SaintNick1214/Project-Cortex/dev-docs/FACTS-UNIVERSAL-FILTERS-BUG-FIXES.md

 ### Overview

-After initial implementation, 6 critical bugs were identified and fixed in the backend Facts API operations.
+After initial implementation, 7 critical bugs were identified and fixed in the Facts API operations.
 All bugs have been resolved and validated with comprehensive testing.

 ---